MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ---

-You now have an environment-specific Azure Key Vault secret name stored in a variable and can use it to connect to Azure resources.
+You now have an environment-specific Azure Key Vault secret name stored in a variable, and you can use it to connect to Azure resources.
 This same method is good for IP addresses of Azure VMs and SQL Server connection strings when you want to reuse Azure CLI scripts between environments.

 ## Variable usage comparison